tylermaire/BIFS619_GROUP_01/Master Code/readme.md

 - `02_annotation`: Contains annotation files and processes (Note: This directory is for reference; the pipeline creates its own structure).
 - `Master Code`: Contains the main pipeline script (`master_pipeline.sh`) for the project workflow.

+## Dataset and Study Information
+This pipeline analyzes RNA-Seq data for *Escherichia coli*.
+The reference genome is *E. coli* K-12 (ASM584v2), and the raw sequencing data is taken from the following study:

+-   O'Rourke, A., Beyhan, S., Choi, Y., Morales, P., Chan, A. P., Espinoza, J. L., Dupont, C. L., Meyer, K. J., Spoering, A., Lewis, K., Nierman, W. C., & Nelson, K. E. (2020).
+Mechanism-of-Action Classification of Antibiotics by Global Transcriptome Profiling. *Antimicrobial agents and chemotherapy*, 64(3), e01207-19. https://doi.org/10.1128/AAC.01207-19

+The specific samples from this study referenced for this project are:
+-   `SRR9613401`
+-   `SRR9613402`
+-   `SRR9613403`

+**Note:** The `master_pipeline.sh` script is currently configured to run a different default set of samples for demonstration purposes.
+To analyze the samples listed above, you will need to modify the `SAMPLES` variable within the script.

 ## How to Run the Master Code

 ### Prerequisites